Dzivenu/constitution-of-ireland-markdown/constitution_of_ireland.md

     appointed in the manner provided by this Constitution, and, save in such special and limited cases as may be prescribed by law, shall be administered in public.\
+2. The Courts shall comprise:\
+    i Courts of First Instance;\
+    ii a Court of Appeal; and\
-2. The Courts shall comprise Courts of First Instance and a Court of Final Appeal.\
+    iii a Court of Final Appeal.\
 3. 1.
 The Courts of First Instance shall include a High Court invested with full original jurisdiction in and power to determine all matters and questions whether of law or fact, civil or